 Why bother making healthy popsicles?
-Because nobody wants to turn on the oven to bake homemade chewy granola bars in the summer!
+Because nobody wants to turn on the oven to bake healthy pumpkin muffins in the summer!

 Our neighborhood is packed with kids, and they love hanging out together.
 When the weather is hot, popsicles tend to come out and get shared with friends.

 What’s a household to do when we try to avoid artificial colors in food, think artificial sweeteners are dangerous for kids, and really don’t want to consume a ton of white sugar either?
 Not to mention those households who work around food allergies (dairy-free popsicles, anyone?).

 - Say no all the time.
 Boring!

 - Stay home and don’t let the kids play with other kids.
 Anti-social!

 - Say yes to the junk.
 Slippery slope!

 - Buy “better” popsicles.
 Expensive!

 Or finally…make homemade, whole foods, tasty summertime goodies that aren’t too expensive to share generously.

 We’ve been messing around with quick-and-easy popsicle recipes for a couple years now.
 My kids enjoy them so much, my son even made a few batches to take to his sixth-grade class as his birthday treat this year!